A Mexican university student created a new rubber flooring made from recycled tires that regenerates itself every time it rains.

 How does the rubber floor repair itself?

-The rain filters through the pavement and reaches its base, "digging" deep and eventually creating small cracks.
-The passage of cars and pedestrians progressively worsens the picture, until the road collapses.
+The rain filters through the flooring and reaches its base, "digging" deep and ending up creating small cracks.
+The passage of cars and pedestrians progressively worsens the situation, until the road collapses.

-Given this premise, the goal has been to transform the primary material that deteriorates into one that can recover.
+Given this premise, the goal was to transform the core material that deteriorates into one that can recover.
 This project transforms water from a cause of problems to a factor of maintenance.

 The material, obtained from recycled tires combined with some additives, was patented in April with the commercial name of Paflec.

-According to the James Dyson Award website, rainwater allows rubber and various additives to become a grout-like substance whenever it rains, allowing the floor to "regenerate" and physico-chemical enhancement.
+According to the James Dyson Award website, rainwater allows the rubber and various additives to become a putty-like substance every time it rains, allowing for the “regeneration” and physicochemical improvement of the floor.

 Funders are needed

-Briseño hopes to partner with a construction company in exchange for a 5% commission on profits from using the invention, but has yet to find companies willing to do so.
+Briseño hopes to partner with a construction company in exchange for a 5% commission on profits from using the invention, but has not yet found companies willing to do so.

 To overcome this obstacle, he devised a three-step plan that will allow him to turn his concept into reality.